CMTA/CMTAT/README.md

 ### Kill switch

 CMTAT initially supported a `kill()` function relying on the SELFDESTRUCT opcode (which effectively destroyed the contract's storage and code).
-However, Ethereum's [Cancun update](https://github.com/ethereum/execution-specs/blob/master/network-upgrades/mainnet-upgrades/cancun.md) (rolled out in the second half of
-2023) will remove support for SELFDESTRUCT (see [EIP-6780](https://eips.ethereum.org/EIPS/eip-6780)).
+However, Ethereum's [Cancun update](https://github.com/ethereum/execution-specs/blob/master/network-upgrades/mainnet-upgrades/cancun.md) (rolled out in the second half of 2023)  will remove support for SELFDESTRUCT (see
+[EIP-6780](https://eips.ethereum.org/EIPS/eip-6780)).

 The `kill()` function will therefore not behave as it used to once Cancun is deployed.

-As an alternative, the token contract can be paused indefinitely, and a new contract deployed (and the proxy modified accordingly).
+The alternative function is the function `deactivateContract`, introduced in the version v2.3.1 inside the PauseModule, to deactivate the contract.
+This function set a boolean state variable `isDeactivated` to true and puts the contract in the pause state.
+The function `unpause`is updated to revert if the previous variable is set to true, thus the contract is in the pause state forever.

+The consequences are the following:

+- In standalone mode, this operation is irreversible, it is not possible to rollback.
+- With a proxy, it is still possible to rollback by deploying a new implementation.

 ## Modules